prefigurativeengine/prefengine/README.md

 ## Features

-Currently the program is capable of basic functions like a startup process (constructing config and starting certain important network systems), and take basic input about peers through the API, but can only do low-level p2p networking through the reticulum library, and not actually construct a connection to send data over.
+Currently the program is capable of basic functions like a startup process (constructing config and starting certain important network systems), and take basic input about peers through the API.
+However it can only semi-reliably perform low-level networking through the reticulum library, with all other functions like replicating data very unreliable and dysfunctional at the moment.

 ## Roadmap

 The following broad milestones listed represent the kind of app prefengine should be capable of producing.
-Subject to change.
+As of mid-april the "Prototype" stage is almost reached.

 0. Protoype (Basic implementation of essential functions)